 Authorization Header

-Including the token inside of the Request Header is the preferred method.
+Including the token inside the Request Header is the preferred method.
 This is because the token will be hidden inside the call.

-The name of the header would be Authorization and the Value would be:
+The name of the header would be Authorization, and the Value would be:

 fmetoken token=<yourTOKEN>